 How To Save Dying Sunflowers?

-Sunflowers may begin dying if there’s a lack of sunlight.
-In such situations, you will need to move the plants outside if you’re growing them indoors.
-They usually need at least 8-10 hours of bright sunlight to develop large showy flowers.
+If the signs of death have anything to do with lack of sunlight, you will need to move the plants outside if you’re growing them indoors.
+Sunflowers usually need at least 8-10 hours of bright sunlight to develop large, showy flowers.

 If the plants are constantly drooping, it could be an issue with over or under-watering.
 Or, it could be excessive heat too.
 Basically, you only need to water the plants when the soil is completely dry.
 Lift the container to see if it’s light, and then water.